 Communication is at the center of providing patient-centered care.
 Health professionals need to express empathy as they communicate complex and difficult information through a variety of communication modalities.
 The primary objective of this course is to identify communication skills necessary to be able to communicate effectively within a variety of healthcare contexts.
 Students will practice research, analysis, and writing in genres used in the field as well as communication episodes that influence health and wellness outcomes.
-Prerequisite: ENG 101 (also listed as COM 125)
+This course is restricted to Nursing Majors only.
+Prerequisite: ENG 101 (also listed as COM 125) This course carries SUNY General Education Basic Communication: Oral and Written credit.